-Texans are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
+Texans are increasingly feeling the effects of diabetes as over 2,841,000 Texans suffer from the disease, and many others may have diabetes and not know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's Houston office is so committed to educating the public about how to stop diabetes and support those living with the disease.

 Life isn't fair for people with diabetes.
 First, there is the simple fact of coping with a chronic illness.
 Second, there are the barriers that prevent people with diabetes from enjoying the same opportunities at the rest of the population.
 Our Advocacy efforts work to bring down the barriers and fund critical diabetes research.
 Take action and become a Diabetes Advocate today!

 Camp Rainbow is a four-day summer camp for children with type 1 diabetes.
 The camp provides children with diabetes a safe and friendly environment to develop the critical skills needed to help them manage diabetes.
 It is also a chance for them to meet other children with diabetes and develop social skills, self-respect, confidence and build life-long friendships.
 Campers participate in fun activities such as arts & crafts, canoeing, basketball, volleyball, swimming and much more.